by Evie Clercx | May 1, 2013 3:09 pm

 We next went to San Carlos to visit the TeHo and ZaHa vineyards.
 Located in the Uco Valley, the San Carlos area lies 4,000 feet above sea level.
 With its high altitude, cool climate and diverse soil composition, this area makes incredibly interesting wine.
 Both the TeHo and ZaHa Malbecs were inky, rich and complex, and tasted of smoke, lavender, sandlewood and the beautifully juicy blackberry flavors.
 These wines are definitely a splurge, but absolutely worth it.
 They are delightful.

 Fabian Valenzuela, the winemaker, gave us a tour of the property and we sat with him and tasted through their new “Alta Collection” of wines.
 The Alta wines are a collaboration of Valenzuela and renowned French winemaker Jean Claude Berrouet, who spent 44 years as the winemaker at Petrus.
 Together they created a group of wonderfully full-bodied but elegant wines that deserve placement on any restaurant wine list.
-The collection includes Rose of Malbec, Chardonnay, Malbec and Cabernet Sauvignon.
+I’ve been considering hosting a party in the summer and wasn’t sure How to source sustainable wine for a wine list, but now I know how.
+The collection they have includes Rose of Malbec, Chardonnay, Malbec and Cabernet Sauvignon.
 I enjoyed every one of them, but the Rose was, hands down, my absolute favorite.
 With its hint of ripe, red fruits and the perfect amount of mouth-watering acidity, it definitely secured a spot on my “last meal” wish list.

 After the tasting and lunch of empanadas (I should mention that each day I was there we enjoyed empanadas, each prepared a little differently.
 These were cooked over an open fire and were arguably the best of the trip) we were treated to a horseback ride through the Tapiz Vineyards.
 While gently trotting through the Tapiz vineyards on the back of El Cantador (my horse), I remember seriously contemplating moving to Argentina to become a wine drinking Gaucho.